-To schedule your free consultation for help obtaining a marriage-based green card for your spouse, please contact us at 954.241.4209.
+To schedule your consultation for help obtaining a marriage-based green card for your spouse, please contact us at 954.241.4209.

 When a U.S. citizen or U.S. permanent resident marries a non-U.S. citizen, the new spouse is eligible to apply for a green card.
 This process is not automatic.
 In fact, to obtain a marriage-based green card for your spouse, you will need to file specific documents and comply with numerous requirements.
 Many applicants find it helpful to work with an experienced immigration lawyer.

 The Law Offices of Robert M. Bell, P.A. employs immigration and nationality attorneys who help clients obtain marriage-based green cards for their spouses.
 An immigration lawyer from our firm can assist in the process of applying for a green card through marriage.